QuentinRouchet/Create-a-game-in-JS/part_1.md

 The first step will be to create an object named `game`.
 As you probably noticed, we will work in a HTML canvas.
 This is a functionality offered by HTML 5 which allows us to draw a canvas/an area on which we can determine a context and make all kind of actions.
 This is used to make games or create animations zones.

-Within the game object, we will firstly select this canvas as a normal HTML element (we created it in the HTML file) and set up the gameover variable on false.
+Within the game object, we will firstly select this canvas as a normal HTML element (we created it in the HTML file).

 ```javascript
 const game = {